this is our first program print("Hello World!")

 Run the program again and make sure that your message appears.

 Be sure to write your program into a file and not the shell!
-You should save the file as something ending in .py, and run it using "Run->Run Module" to be sure that it works.
+You should save the file as something ending in .py, and be sure to save it some place you can find it again.